dmbarbour/awelon/AboutAO.md

 ## Ambiguity and Search

-Ambiguous choice in AO is expressed by wrapping the ambiguous section in parentheses, and separating one or more options with a vertical bar.
+Ambiguous choice in AO is syntactically expressed by wrapping an ambiguous section in parentheses, and separating one or more options with a vertical bar.
 For example:

         a (b | c d) e (f|g|h)